jzu/bac/README.md

 file has been generated  by scraping the [documentation pages](https://docs.avax.network/apis/avalanchego/apis), some basic text processing, and manual editing.
 Methods suffixed with `!` are deprecated.
 Arguments suffixed with `°` are optional.
+Example:

+    $ bac blockchain
+    platform.createBlockchain! : subnetID, vmID, name, genesisData, encoding°, from[]°, changeAddr°, username, password platform.getBlockchains!
+    platform.getBlockchainStatus : blockchainID

 ### Advanced Usage

-Ok, this is the _Basic_ Avalanche CLI, but you can do whatever you want, as long it doesn't involve the `avax` API.
+Ok, this is the _Basic_ Avalanche CLI, but you can do whatever you want, even with the `avax` API now (beta).
 You can also use [avalanche-cli](https://www.npmjs.com/package/avalanche-cli).
 You may find it better suited for complex requests.